 “The ileeri fruit are starting to blossom,” she remarked.

 “Yes.
 They smell lovely at this time of night.”
-By a path’s lamplight, she could see his fingers move.
+By a path’s lamplight, she could see his fingers move in the forbidden code.
 What’s this about?

 “Almost as lovely as ileeri tastes.”
 The mistress told me the reason we got our healer before he was healed.”